 In Indiana Jones and the Fate of Atlantis, you have to navigate the submarine and enter a cave.
 Sounds easy?
 Think again.
 In order to properly align the sub in the cave, you have to navigate in 3D while your view of the screen remain in 2D.

 Strong Bad's Cool Game for Attractive People has a few toughies.
-There's the Maps and Minions minigame at the end of Strong Badia the Free, and the final puzzle of Baddest of the Bands, where you have to mess around with both the stage fixtures and Strong Bad's bandmates in order to reveal Strong Bad's much-vaunted "ultimate stage prop".
+The Maps and Minions minigame at the end of Strong Badia the Free can be tough even if you figure out you can hide the King of Town in the Poopsmith's "fog of war", Homestar tends to prioritize going after Coach Z, and Strong Sad and Strong Mad can be neutralized with Homsar and The Cheat respectively.
+The final puzzle of Baddest of the Bands, where you have to mess around with both the stage fixtures and Strong Bad's band-mates in order to reveal Strong Bad's much-vaunted "ultimate stage prop", is also annoyingly obscure at times.

 In Sam and Max Hit the Road, there's a magnifying glass hidden very well in one of the tents at the carnival, it's hidden so well that you will mistake it as part of the background.
 Then when you have all of the equipment to modify the binoculars at the World's Largest Ball of Twine except for the magnifying glass, and try everything in your inventory, you will no doubt rage.